unfinishedgame/unfinishedgame.github.io/README.md

         :doSomething
             # do something!
         END
        Note that indentation is not required in subroutines and is stripped when the line is processed.

+   * Recursive subroutines can optionally use a special syntax, which tells the interpreter to represent it internally as a loop.

+         # loops until location 0 is no longer less than 10
+         :<countToTen
+            ADD 0 1
+            LOD 0 0
+            # the > operator at the beginning declares this as the condition for the loop
+            >CMP 10 $0
+         END
+      This syntax is completely optional and only needs to be used if you're worried about stack overflows or performance issues.

   * Commands are run by entering the command in all caps, and then the parameters seperated by spaces.